 Higher education providers are likely to consider other reference points in addition to this Statement when designing, delivering and reviewing courses.
 These may include requirements set out by PSRBs and industry or employer expectations.
-QAA has also published Advice and Guidance to support the Quality Code, which will be helpful when using this Statement - for example, in course design, learning and teaching, external expertise and monitoring and evaluation.
+In 2024 QAA published an update to the Quality Code, which will be helpful when using this Statement.